-- 2. Visible notification appliances must be installed only in public and common areas.
-For the purposes of this requirement, visible notification appliances are not required to be installed in individual offices.
-Public and common areas include, but are not limited to, public restrooms, reception areas, building core areas, conference rooms, and open office areas. - 3.
-Visible notification appliances are not permitted to be installed in exit enclosures (e.g., exit stairs).
+- 1. Visual notification appliances must be installed only in public and common areas.
+For the purposes of this requirement, visual notification appliances are not required to be installed in individual offices.
+Public and common areas include, but are not limited to, public restrooms, reception areas, building core areas, conference rooms, and open office areas. - 2.
+Visual notification appliances are not permitted to be installed in exit enclosures (e.g., exit stairs).